YoshitsuguNagao/Ramen-Topping/README.md

 - check the topping, if it's correct topping or not.

 ### Extra Noodle
-- add extra noodle for topping
+- add extra noodle for topping.

 ### Image
 - add images for background and gameover screen.